shanecglass/malloy_demos/political_ads/political_ads_readme.md

 <!-- malloy-query
 name="Spend by media type"
-description="Explore how ad spending broke down by ad type" model="./google_ads.malloy"
+description="Explore how ad spending broke down by ad type.
+Add a GROUP BY to see this for each individual advertiser" model="./google_ads.malloy"
 -->
 ```malloy